Sandy Lam: Wildflower

-Home Again Without You
+Falling in Love With Someone Who Doesn't Come Home

-Simultaneously, Sandy was also developing her Taiwanese market and establishing herself in the world of Mandopop.
-Her debut Mandarin language album, Home Again Without You "愛上一個不回家的人" (1990), was not only a huge commercial success selling over 600,000 copies in Taiwan alone, but was seen as a watershed moment in Cantopop: the success prompted many Hong Kong musicians to test the waters of Mandopop, ushering in the start of Taiwan’s regional dominance in pop music.
+Simultaneously, Lam was also developing her Taiwanese market and establishing herself in the world of Mandopop.
+Her debut Mandarin language album, Falling in Love With Someone Who Doesn't Come Home (愛上一個不回家的人) (1990), was not only a huge commercial success selling over 600,000 copies in Taiwan alone, but was seen as a watershed moment in Cantopop: the success prompted many Hong Kong musicians to test the waters of Mandopop, ushering in the start of Taiwan's regional dominance in pop music.

 Love, Sandy

-In 1995 she paired up with Taiwanese music producer Jonathan Lee and released her fourth Mandarin album Love, Sandy.
+In 1995, she paired up with Taiwanese music producer Jonathan Lee and released her fourth Mandarin album Love, Sandy.
 A ten-track collection of ballads, love songs and R&B-inspired pop, the album was a commercial blockbuster selling 800,000 copies in Taiwan and 3 million across Asia, cementing her in new markets including Singapore and Mainland China.
 Almost every song became a hit record, with many becoming KTV standards.
 To date it remains one of the best-selling albums in Mandopop history.

-Upon release of 14th Cantopop album Feeling Perfect "感覺完美" (1996), Sandy spent most of her time in Taiwan, China, and Japan.
-Sandy made a brief foray onto the stage in 1997 when she was cast as the female lead in Hong Kong's biggest musical Snow.Wolf.Lake "雪·狼·湖", the production went on to play 42 consecutive sold out performances in the Hong Kong Coliseum which remains the record today.
+Upon release of 14th Cantopop album Feeling Perfect (感覺完美) (1996), Lam spent most of her time in Taiwan, China, and Japan.
+Lam made a brief foray onto the stage in 1997 when she was cast as the female lead in Hong Kong's biggest musical Snow.Wolf.Lake (雪·狼·湖), the production went on to play 42 consecutive sold out performances in the Hong Kong Coliseum which remains the record today.